 Emotions to be understood

-It’s the brand’s ability to deliver on that emotional experience that causes it to be preferred over the competitors.
+It’s the brand’s ability to deliver on that emotional experience or walk in your customer’s shoes, that causes it to be preferred over the competitors.
 We structure our research to accurately identify the experiential needs that consumers seek.
 Then we translate that understanding into recommendations for brands to both deliver the right functional jobs and maximum emotional benefit.

 These investigations fit seamlessly within our innovation learning streams, which deliver iterative, ongoing learnings that are multi-modal and technology enabled.

 “Jobs to be Done” and “Benefits to be Had”: a powerful pairing

 Jobs to be done is a great innovation framework.
 Jobs to be done, combined with a focus on benefits to be had, is even more powerful.
 We’d love to talk to you about our approach.
 Contact email@example.com and let’s dig deeper.

 An Emotional Connection Matters More than Customer Satisfaction, Alan Zorfas, Daniel Leemon, Harvard Business Review, August 29, 2016